chrisvest/stormpot/package-info.md

-Stormpot is a generic and thread-safe object pooling library.
+Stormpot is a generic, thread-safe and fast object pooling library.

-The object pools themselves implement the {@link stormpot.Pool} interface, or one or both of the {@link stormpot.LifecycledPool} or
+The object pools themselves implement the {@link stormpot.Pool} interface, or one or both of the {@link stormpot.LifecycledPool} or {@link stormpot.ResizablePool} interfaces, or even the {@link stormpot.LifecycledResizablePool} interface.
+The things you actually want to pool must all implement the {@link stormpot.Poolable} interface, and you must also provide an implementation of the {@link stormpot.Allocator}
-{@link stormpot.ResizablePool} interfaces.
-The things you actually want to pool must all implement the {@link stormpot.Poolable} interface, and you must also provide an implementation of the {@link stormpot.Allocator} interface as a factory to create your pooled objects.
+interface as a factory to create your pooled objects.

 *Why is it called "Stormpot"?*